-These Easter cupcakes look like vanilla cupcakes until you cut them open and discover a surprise Easter bunny inside!
+They look like basic vanilla cupcake recipe until you cut them open and discover a surprise Easter bunny inside!

-They look super impressive, but you’ll see that it’s easy to learn to make this adorable Easter dessert!
+Although they look super impressive, you’ll see that it’s easy to learn how to make this adorable Easter dessert!

-Imagine the look of delight on someone’s face when they break open an Easter cupcake and find a bunny inside!
-These Easter cupcakes will brighten anyone’s day.
+Imagine the look of delight on someone’s face when they break open a cupcake and find a bunny hidden inside!
+This Easter cupcake recipe will brighten anyone’s day.

 How to Make Easter Cupcakes

 The trick to making these Easter cupcakes is learning the technique for making the hidden bunny inside.